Certified e-Discovery Specialist Canada Practice Test

 Question: 738

-A PIA for an e-discovery project identifies that ESI includes trade secrets shared with a third-party vendor.
-Which PIA components ensure compliance with PIPEDA?
+A PIA for an e-discovery project identifies that ESI includes trade secrets shared with a third-party

-1. Assess vendor compliance with SOC 2 Type II standards
+A. Assess vendor compliance with SOC 2 Type II standards

-2. Document data-sharing agreements
+B. Document data-sharing agreements

-3. Implement homomorphic encryption for trade secrets
+C. Implement homomorphic encryption for trade secrets

-4. Evaluate data retention schedules
+D. Evaluate data retention schedules

 Answer: A,B,D

 Explanation: Assessing SOC 2 Type II compliance ensures the vendor meets security standards.
-Documenting data-sharing agreements aligns with PIPEDAs accountability principle.
-Evaluating retention schedules minimizes privacy risks.
-Homomorphic encryption is not a standard PIA requirement.

 Question: 739

-During a litigation hold, a Canadian university must preserve ESI from a learning management system (LMS) like Canvas, including student submissions and metadata like SubmissionID and Timestamp.
-Which steps ensure compliance?
+During a litigation hold, a Canadian university must preserve ESI from a learning management system

-1. Use the Canvas API to export submissions with metadata in JSON format
+A. Use the Canvas API to export submissions with metadata in JSON format

-2. Instruct instructors to obtain submissions manually
+B. Instruct instructors to get submissions manually

-3. Implement a litigation hold by configuring retention policies in Canvas
+C. Implement a litigation hold by configuring retention policies in Canvas

-4. Log the export process, including API calls and hash values, in the chain of custody
+D. Log the export process, including API calls and hash values, in the chain of custody

 Answer: A,C,D